ratwolfzero/hopalong_python/README.md

 The "Hopalong *" attractor, invented by Barry Martin at Aston University in Birmingham, England, was popularized by A.K.
 Dewdney in the September 1986 issue of Scientific American.
 In Germany, it gained further recognition through a translation titled "Hüpfer" in Spektrum der Wissenschaft.
 <sub>*Nicknamed by A.K.
 Dewdney.</sub>

-This Python program calculates and displays the "Hopalong" Attractor by iterating the following system of interrelated equations (1) and (2):
+"This Python program calculates and displays the 'Hopalong' Attractor by iterating the following recursive equation system (1) and (2):"

 $$
 \begin{align}